 Several resources are administered from the Lane County Oregon St. Vincent de Paul Social Service Office.
-This is the main place to go if you need to seek assistance from this charity organization or its partner churches.
+This is the main place to go if you need to seek assistance from this charity organization or its partner churches in the Eugene Oregon area.
 Basic needs, financial assistance, and other programs are available, as funding and resources allow.

 Affordable housing units are available in Lane County and the surrounding regions, including Marion.
 The units are used by children, adults, veterans, seniors, and others.
 Not only do they provide a place to stay, but assistance will also put people into position where they can afford to stay there over the long term.

 One program is known as Connections Transitional Housing.
 This is for those that were homeless multiple times in the past.
 LIFT can place people into permanent housing if they are recovering from treatment for drug and/or alcohol addiction.